lararosekelley/dotfiles/README.md

 ---

-This repository contains the configuration files I use on Linux computers (only tested on Ubuntu).
+This repository contains the configuration files I use on Linux computers (only tested on Fedora as of 2024).

 ## Getting started